 Why it matters:

 Protecting endangered species requires science.
 Yes indeed, considering science in listing endangered species is legally mandated.
 Mandates by the Endangered Species Act.
-So excluding scientific evidence will likely put endangered species at risks of further decline.
+So excluding scientific evidence will likely put endangered species at risk.
+Yes folks of further decline.
 Worst is against the law.
 Furthermore, deleting scientific language sets up a dangerous precedent.
 One that it is all right to silence and censor federal scientists.

-Excluding scientists and their work from the policy making process leads to governmental decisions that are not evidence based.
-Yes folks and therefore less likely to effectively protect the health of the public and our environment.
+Excluding scientists and their work from the policy is no good.
+It’s making process leads to governmental decisions that are not evidence based.
+Yes folks and therefore less likely to be effective.
+Also or protect the health of the public and our environment.

-According to newly released emails obtained by the Washington Post, concerns raised by scientists at the Fish and Wildlife Service (FWS) about the potential harms to endangered species of building a border wall excluding from an important document submitted to the US Customs and Border Protection (USCBP).
+According to newly released emails obtained by the Washington Post, concerns raised by scientists at the Fish and Wildlife Service (FWS).
+All moreover about the potential harms to endangered species of building a border wall excluding from an important document submitted to the US Customs and Border Protection (USCBP).

 The FWS raised many concerns that dismissing from the document submitted to USCBP.
 The scientists brought up the border wall’s potential ability to diminish the “habitat connectivity” for the endangered ocelots and jaguarundis.